JMHeartley/dreamlo.js/README.md

 + `skip`: the score rank you want to start sorting at (default: `0`; zero-based index)
 + `take`: the number of scores you want to retrieve (exclude to retrieve all scores)

-*All parameters are optional or have default values; calling with no parameters will return all scores, sorted by points in descending order, as a JSON string.*
+*All parameters are optional or have default values; calling with no parameters will return all scores, sorted by points in descending order, as an array of Objects.*

 ### addScore
 ```javascript